 See our advice on trees and shrubs: planting for information on planting technique.
-Some climbers, such as certain species of Clematis, have particular requirements.
+Some climbers, such as certain species of Clematis plants such as Campsis, have particular requirements.
 Delay the planting of tender plants until the spring.

 Water well during periods of dry weather in the first few years after planting.
 Remember that plants against walls or under eaves may not receive much rainfall.

 In spring, apply a high potassium fertiliser (such as Vitax Q4) at the dose recommended on the packet, and mulch with organic matter (garden compost or well rotted manure, for example).
 Leave a 10cm (4in) collar free of mulch around the woody stems, to avoid risk of rotting the bark.